 We pray for the long-suffering of Job for each person who has faced personal suffering, so that you may say with Job that the Lord gave and the Lord has taken away…and in all this … not charge God with wrongdoing and come out of the trials refined as gold.

 We pray for the “rest” of Elijah.
-We pray that when you feel tired and alone and face a sea of disbelief, God will minister to you and feed you like Elijah, remind you that you are not alone.
+We pray that when you feel tired and alone and face a sea of disbelief that God will minister to you and feed you like he cared for Elijah.
+May He remind you that you are not alone.
 There are others who, like you, have not bowed to the gods of this age.

 We pray for the confidence of David, that when you feel you are facing giants and terrible odds in your work, your God will use what you have, your small stones and big faith, to defeat them.

 We pray for the boldness of Obidaiah, who was King Ahab’s right hand man, who dared hide the prophets away in caves and fed them, under the King’s nose and in defiance of the King’s wrongful orders in order to protect those who served the Lord.

 We pray for the courage of Esther so when you face those in authority in your companies, you would be able to take your place in the palace, not for your own protection, but for the sake of others.
 May you understand that you are called “for such a time as this.”

 We pray for the favor of Mordecai, for you to be acknowledged for your good works through the hidden acts of God, who will reveal your activity to those in key roles so they will want to uphold you.

 We pray for the integrity of Daniel for each of you who are facing decisions and seek serve your employer well.
 We pray that you would stand firm when needed as Daniel did.
 For example, when the law dictated that he could not pray to God, Daniel continued to pray to the Lord, as he had always done, even when the consequences for doing so were severe.